Student Experience

 In the UK, however, there is no need to write the LSAT.
 The application process to law school in the UK is straightforward: you need to submit your academic transcripts from high school and any formal education completed after high school (including any university or college), an academic reference letter, and a personal statement.
 Applications are made via the University College Application Service (UCAS) which has one application fee and gives students up to 5 university choices in their one application.

 At first glance, tuition for law school in the UK may appear high compared to Canadian tuition, but it is important to remember that a UK law degree is normally shorter than a Canadian law degree.
 This means that not only do students spend less time getting their degree, but can save on tuition fees and living expenses.
-Tuition costs for overseas students can vary quite significantly from one university to the next (and even from one year to the next), but you can speak to your Canada Law From Abroad advisor to explore universities and their tuition fees for the year you're looking to apply.
+Tuition costs for overseas students can vary quite significantly from one university to the next (and even from one year to the next), but you can speak to your Canada Law from Abroad advisor to explore universities and their tuition fees for the year you're looking to apply.

 In Canada, law school is a minimum of three years and can cost over $100,000 CAD.
 By comparison, in the UK if a student opts to take the 2 year accelerated LLB programme, the entire tuition for two years can be less or comparable in cost depending on the university.
 Add on the time and cost of four years of undergraduate studies required before being admitted to law school in Canada, and studying law in the UK can be both a fast and cost efficient route to becoming a lawyer.